Popoola-Sinaayo/Actopus-Web/README.md

 - open settings.py in the Articles Folder

-- scroll to Database section and set database name, port, user and password as per local postgresSQl setting
+- scroll to Database section and set database name, port, user and password as per local postgresSQl setting or leave it to default hosted database

-- Run 'python manage.py makemigrations'
+- Run 'python manage.py makemigrations Management'

 - Run 'python manage.py migrate'